EMERGE: Enhancing Multimodal Electronic Health Records Predictive Modeling with Retrieval-Augmented Generation: Methodology

 We delve into the techniques used for embedding extraction from multimodal EHR, emphasizing the transformation from raw, human-readable inputs, denoted as $\bm{x}$, to deep semantic embeddings $\bm{h}$ for comprehensive analysis.

 When dealing with time-series data, we employ the Gated Recurrent Unit (GRU) network as the encoder.
 GRU is a highly efficient variant of recurrent neural networks, capable of capturing the time dependencies in sequence data and encoding this temporally linked information.
-We extract the representation of time-series as below:
+We extract the representation of time-series data as follows:

-where $x_{TS}$ is the time-series data and $h_{TS}$ denotes the output of time-series encoder.
+where $x_{TS}$ is the time-series data and $h_{TS}$ denotes the output of the time-series encoder.

-As for text records, we utilize medical domain language model to obtain text embeddings, represented as $\text{TextEncoder}$.
-Formally,
+As for text records, we utilize a medical domain language model to obtain text embeddings, represented as $\text{TextEncoder}$: